react-querybuilder/react-querybuilder/README.md

 `[ {name:String, label:String, id:ID} ]`

 The array of fields that should be used.
-Each field should be an object with:
+Each field should be an object with at least:

-`{name:String, label:String, id:ID}` |
+`{name:String, label:String, id:ID}`

-The `id` is optional, if you do not provide an id for a field then the name will be used.
+The `id` is optional.
+If you do not provide an `id` for a field then the `name` will be used.

+Field objects can also contain other data.
+Each field object will be passed to the appropriate `OperatorSelector` and `ValueEditor` components as `fieldData` (see the section on `controlElements` below).

 #### operators _(Optional)_